mozilla/wp-web-push/wp-web-push/readme.txt

 That depends on the browser!
 Each browser will display your notifications somewhat differently, but in general the notifications will look appropriate for the device/OS/browser on which they are displayed

-= When / how often will visitors be asked about accepting push notifications? = Each browser has its own heuristics for deciding when to ask its user about push notifications from your site.
-Most of them won\'t ask the first time someone visits your site, and most also implement a \"never ask me again\" response.
+= When / how often will visitors be asked about accepting push notifications? = The plugin is configurable; it is possible to modify when a visitor is prompted to accept push notifications (e.g. on the third visit to the site).
+Additionally, browsers may decide to suppress this notification, for example, if a user at one point selected a \"never ask me again\" response.

 == Changelog ==
 = 0.1 =